The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • if the child is hungry, offer him some light food;

-• taking drugs based on ibuprofen or paracetamol in a dosage appropriate for the age of the child.
+• taking medications based on ibuprofen or paracetamol in a dosage appropriate to the child’s age.

-If the above measures do not bring relief in the coming hours, you should seek medical help.
-Also, the reason for immediate medical intervention are such features of a headache in a child as:
+If the above measures do not bring relief within the next few hours, you should seek medical help.
+Also a reason for immediate medical intervention are such features of a child’s headache as:

-• attacks of cephalalgia more than 1 time per month;
+• attacks of cephalalgia more than once a month;

 • night and morning pain;

-• concomitant symptoms: dizziness, nausea and vomiting, visual impairment, mental changes, impaired consciousness, coordination, sensitivity, etc .;
+• accompanying symptoms: dizziness, nausea and vomiting, blurred vision, mental changes, disturbances of consciousness, coordination, sensitivity, etc.;

-• meningeal signs - hyperthermia, "posture of a pointing dog", convulsions, loss of consciousness, neurological symptoms.
+• meningeal signs – hyperthermia, “pointing dog pose”, convulsions, loss of consciousness, neurological symptoms.

-In each case of paroxysmal or chronic cephalalgia in children, it is necessary to find out its cause.
-Only a qualified medical professional can diagnose and prescribe treatment for headaches in children.
-At the initial appointment, the pediatrician performs a thorough examination of the child, collecting complaints, anamnesis of life and illness.
+In each case of paroxysmal or chronic cephalgia in children, it is necessary to find out its cause.
+Only a qualified healthcare professional can diagnose and prescribe treatment for headaches in children.
+At the initial appointment, the pediatrician performs a thorough examination of the child, collecting complaints, life history and illness.

-In the future, consultations of other specialists (neuropathologist, psychiatrist, ophthalmologist, ENT doctor, dentist, oncologist, etc.) and examinations may be prescribed, including:
+In the future, consultations with other specialists (neurologist, psychiatrist, ophthalmologist, ENT doctor, dentist, oncologist, etc.) and examinations may be prescribed, including:

 • laboratory blood and urine tests;